Karnataka: Language

 Kannada is the official language of the state of Karnataka, as the native language of 66.46% of its population as of 2011 and is one of the classical languages of India.
 Urdu is the second largest language, spoken by 10.83% of the population, and is the language of Muslims outside the coastal region.
-Telugu (5.84%) is a major language in areas bordering Andhra Pradesh and Karnataka as well as Bangalore, while Tamil (3.45%) is a major language of Bangalore and in the Kolar district.
+Telugu (5.84%) is a major language in areas bordering Andhra Pradesh and Karnataka as well as Bengaluru, while Tamil (3.45%) is a major language of Bengaluru and in the Kolar district.
 Marathi (3.29%) is concentrated in areas of Uttara Kannada, Belgaum and Bidar districts bordering Maharashtra.
-Lambadi is spoken by the Lambadis scattered throughout North Karnataka, while Hindi is spoken in Bangalore.
+Lambadi is spoken by the Lambadis scattered throughout North Karnataka, while Hindi is spoken in Bengaluru.
 Tulu (2.61%), Konkani (1.29%), and Malayalam (1.27%) are all found in linguistically diverse Coastal Karnataka, where a number of mixed and distinct dialects such as Are Bhashe, Beary Bhashe, and Nawayathi are found.
 Kodava Takk is the language of Kodagu.

 Kannada played a crucial role in the creation of Karnataka: linguistic demographics played a major role in defining the new state in 1956.
 Tulu, Konkani and Kodava are other minor native languages that share a long history in the state.
 Urdu is spoken widely by the Muslim population.
 Less widely spoken languages include Beary bashe and certain languages such as Sankethi.
 Some of the regional languages in Karnataka are Tulu, Kodava, Konkani and Beary.